Large-type Artin groups are systolic: Introduction

 (2) Let $G$ act geometrically on a systolic complex $X$.
-In \cite{OsajdaPrzytycki} a compactification of $X$ by a $Z$--set $\ov X=X\cup \partial X$ has been constructed.
-This defines the so-called $EZ$--structure for $G$ \cite{FarrellLafont2005}, and $\partial X$ becomes a sort of a boundary of $G$.
-Such structures are known only for few classes of groups, most notably, for Gromov hyperbolic groups and CAT(0) groups.
+Osajda and Przytycki \cite{OsajdaPrzytycki} constructed a compactification of $X$ by a $Z$-set $\ov X=X\cup \partial X$.
+This defines the so-called $EZ$-structure for $G$ \cite{FarrellLafont2005}, and $\partial X$ becomes a sort of a boundary of $G$.
+Such structures are known only for a few classes of groups, most notably, for Gromov hyperbolic groups and CAT(0) groups.
 Closer relations between algebraic properties of $G$ and the dynamics of its action on $\partial X$ are exhibited in \cite{Prytula2017}.
-Existence of an $EZ$--structure implies, in particular, the Novikov conjecture \cite{FarrellLafont2005}.
+Existence of an $EZ$-structure implies, in particular, the Novikov conjecture \cite{FarrellLafont2005}.
 Ciobanu-Holt-Rees \cite{CiobanuHoltRees2016} established the (stronger) Baum-Connes conjecture for a subclass of large-type Artin groups, including Artin groups of extra-large type.
 They did it by proving the rapid decay property for such groups.

 (3) Using towers of complexes Wise \cite{Wise2003-sixtolic} showed that finitely presented subgroups of torsion-free systolic groups are systolic.
 For all systolic groups the result has been shown in \cite{HanlonMartinez,Zadnik}.